ayuxi03/Movie-matrix/README.md

 ### Features
 - Display a grid of movie posters.
+- Display movie details by hovering on a poster
 - Search for movies by name and view the search results as movie posters.

 ### Live Demo